Milano Rogoredo railway station: Recent history

 A modernization of the station was planned in the 1990s, and some reconstruction of the station was carried out including platform roofing.
 However, in 1995, work was stopped due to costs exceeding the budgeted funds.
 In 1999, work restarted to add four tracks to allow integration with the Passante railway and the high-speed line, as well as to complete the platform roofing.

 The importance of this station has increased with the extension of the Milan suburban railway service to Pavia and Lodi, and the new residential district called Santa Giulia.
 The station is fully operational.
 The station includes a stop for the Regionale trains from Parma to the Milano Centrale station, and it became possible in August 2009 to change to the S-lines for connections through the Passante into Central Milan and on to Malpensa Airport at Bovisa.

-Several Eurostar Italia trains between Milan and Rome stop in Rogoredo.
-In 2011, the Eurostar Italia-rival Nuovo Trasporto Viaggiatori started a high-speed-service running from Torino Porta Susa to Salerno, stopping at Rogoredo as well as at the Porta Garibaldi station.
+Several of Trenitalia's Frecciarossa trains between Milan and Rome stop in Rogoredo, as well as Italo trains of high-speed competitor Nuovo Trasporto Viaggiatori.

-Since 3 September 2012 a FrecciaClub has been added in place of the waiting room, which does not exist anymore.
+Since September 2012 a FrecciaClub has taken the place of the previous waiting room.